bearsun/insight_code/README.md

 # **Fanalytics: Find Your Bandwagon**

 NBA league makes >$1 billion from merchandise annually.
-Meanwhile, there is a online sports forum wiht 2.7 million NBA fans.
-In order to capitalize on this big fan group, NBA could push ads for jerseys and gear to those users.
-On this forum, half of the fans have already tagged themselves as fans of a certain team.
-So, it is convinient to push team-specific ads to those users.
-However, for the other half of the users, how can we identify their favorite teams?
+Meanwhile, there is an online sports forum with 2.7 million NBA fans.
+In order to capitalize on this large fan group, NBA could push ads for jerseys and gear to those users.
+On this forum, half of the users have already tagged themselves as fans of a certain team.
+So, it is convenient to push team-specific ads to those users.
+However, for the other half of the users, how do we identify their favorite teams?

-I took a Natural Language Processing approach to classify fans' teams by their comments and visiting history.
-By applying different feature extraction techniques and an ensemble model, the prediction reached a classificaiton accuray of 60%, which is 18.8x to the chance level and 2.2x to the MVP model.
+I took a Natural Language Processing approach to classify fans' teams by their comments and visiting history on other forums.
+By applying different feature extraction techniques and an ensemble model, the prediction reached a classification accuracy of 64%, which is 20x to the chance level and 2.2x to my MVP model.

+With my model, NBA could make about $648k from merchandise.
+My model could also generate to any online sports forums.

 ![approach](https://github.com/bearsun/insight_code/raw/master/figures/approach.png)
 ![performance](https://github.com/bearsun/insight_code/raw/master/figures/performance.png)
-With this model, NBA could make about $607k from merchandise.
-My model could also generate to any online sports forums.

 ## Dependencies
 * Data Scraping: